 - Theory exercises

 Students will receive detailed written feedback on their homework assignments, as well as a summary of their performance on the exam questions.

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.

 - Written assignment, 32 hoursThe exam is individual

 5 out of 6 weekly assignments must be approved in order to qualify for the exam.

 - Censorship form

 Several internal examiners

-If student did not qualify for the main exam, it is possible to qualify for the re-exam by submission and approval of equivalent assignments, no later than three weeks before the re-exam date.
+If student did not qualify for the exam, qualification for the re-exam can be archieved by submitting and approval of equivalent assignments, no later than three weeks before the re-exam date.